Can You Get Nerve Damage From a Vaccination?

 Guillain-Barre Syndrome (GBS)

 Guillain-Barre Syndrome is a neurological disorder that can damage your ability to move and breathe.
-Unlike other nervous system disorders, GBS has an extremely fast onset period, which can leave patients almost entirely paralyzed within a matter of days or weeks.
-While, in most cases, the side effects of the syndrome subsist within a few months or years, this can have a profound impact on someone’s life.
-Some patients report to experience weakness for years.
+The symptoms usually begin from 3 days to 4 weeks after vaccination starting with numbness and tingling in the feet or the hands.
+Unlike other nervous system disorders, once symptoms start GBS rapidly progresses, which can leave patients almost entirely paralyzed within a matter of days or weeks.
+While, in most cases, the symptoms of GBS go away within a few months or years, this can have a profound impact on someone’s life.

-GBS occurs when the body’s immune system attacks the peripheral nerves.
-This typically occurs after an infection or period of illness, but it can also be the result of the flu vaccine.
+GBS is a peripheral neuropathy which means the body’s immune system attacks the peripheral nerves.
+This typically occurs after an infection or period of illness, but it can also be the result of the flu vaccine and other vaccines.

 Chronic Inflammatory Demyelinating Polyneuropathy (CIDP)